 A virtual machine scale set is an Azure compute resource that is used to scale up a set of identical virtual machines.
-In a case where by the demand arises for example a lot of traffic on a web server, you can distribute compute power using scale sets.
+If the demand arises, for example, a lot of traffic on a web server, you can distribute compute power using scale sets.
 You can also implement an upgrade policy whereby a certain number of virtual machines are updated in a given order while still serving up your application.

-In this example, we are going to create two virtual machine scale sets, one based on a Linux VM running Ubuntu server 18.04 LTS and another based on Windows VM running Windows Server 2016.
+In this example, we will create two virtual machine scale sets, one based on a Linux VM running Ubuntu server 18.04 LTS and another based on Windows VM running Windows Server 2016.

-The commands above will create a scale set with the name web server based off the Ubuntu server 18.04 LTS image with one running instance in the tiptoe-rg4 resource group and will also create the admin user and generate the ssh keys to used access the scale set VM's remotely.
+The commands above will create a scale set with the name web server based on the Ubuntu server 18.04 LTS image with one running instance in the tiptoe-rg4 resource group and create the admin user ssh keys to used access the scale set VM's remotely.

-When our scale set is done creating, we shall then be able to see it in the Azure portal.
-For this example we are going to simulate a load based on the CPU percentage to test our scale set, remember to scale up a virtual machine scale set, we can use use different metrics according to our application needs.
+When our scale set is done creating, we shall then see it in the Azure portal.
+For this example, we will simulate a load based on the CPU percentage to test our scale set.
+Remember to scale up a virtual machine scale set.
+We can use different metrics according to our application needs.

-The custom scale condition above represents increasing the machine count by 1 every time the average CPU load is above 70% for every two minutes and also generate instances up-to a maximum of five incase the load metric stays up.
+The custom scale condition above represents increasing the machine count by 1 every time the average CPU load is above 70% for every two minutes and generates instances up-to a maximum of five incase the load metric stays up.

 To generate a CPU load, run the following Linux command on the first instance of the virtual machine scale set and wait for about 5 minutes.